goktug97/PEPG-ES/README.md

 es = PEPG.load_checkpoint(cls, filename)
 ```

-- Creates new PEPG class and loads the checkpoint.
+- Creates a new PEPG class and loads the checkpoint.
 ___

 ``` python